microsoft/playwright.dev/docs/api/class-request.md

 ---
 id: class-request
-title: "class: Request"
+title: "Request"
 ---

 Whenever the page sends a request for a network resource the following sequence of events are emitted by [Page]:
-- [page.on('request')](api/class-page.md#pageonrequest) emitted when the request is issued by the page.
+* [page.on('request')](api/class-page.md#pageonrequest) emitted when the request is issued by the page.
-- [page.on('response')](api/class-page.md#pageonresponse) emitted when/if the response status and headers are received for the request.
+* [page.on('response')](api/class-page.md#pageonresponse) emitted when/if the response status and headers are received for the request.
-- [page.on('requestfinished')](api/class-page.md#pageonrequestfinished) emitted when the response body is downloaded and the request is complete.
+* [page.on('requestfinished')](api/class-page.md#pageonrequestfinished) emitted when the response body is downloaded and the request is complete.

 If request fails at some point, then instead of `'requestfinished'` event (and possibly instead of 'response' event), the  [page.on('requestfailed')](api/class-page.md#pageonrequestfailed) event is emitted.